SebaB29/Tetris/README.md

 ## 🤝 Contributing <a name="contributing"></a>

 Contributions are welcome!
-If you'd like to improve the game, feel free to fork the repository and submit a pull request.
+Please check the [CONTRIBUTING.md](.github/CONTRIBUTING.md) file for detailed guidelines on how to contribute.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a pull request

+## 📚 About This Project <a name="about"></a>

+This project was developed as a practical assignment for university.
+It aims to implement the classic Tetris game using Python, focusing on game logic, graphical interface, and data management through object-oriented programming principles.

 ## 📄 License <a name="license"></a>

 Distributed under the MIT License.
 See `LICENSE` for more information.

-## 📚 About This Project <a name="about"></a>
+## 🔐 Security Policy <a name="security-policy"></a>

-This project was developed as a practical assignment for university.
-It aims to implement the classic Tetris game using Python, focusing on game logic, graphical interface, and data management through object-oriented programming principles.
+Please review our [SECURITY.md](.github/SECURITY.md) for security-related information and how to report vulnerabilities.

+## 📜 Code of Conduct <a name="code-of-conduct"></a>

+This project follows the [Contributor Covenant Code of Conduct](.github/CODE_OF_CONDUCT.md).
+By participating, you agree to abide by its guidelines.